Ipstenu/varnish-http-purge/readme.txt

 Until the WordPress Language Pack system is deployable, I'm storing them <a href="https://github.com/Ipstenu/varnish-http-purge">on Github</a> for now.

 == Frequently Asked Questions ==

+= How can I tell everything's working? =

+This can be difficult, since it's a silent plugin.
+That is you turn it on and walk away.
+The easiest way to tell would be view a page as a non-logged-in user.
+I recommend a private browsing window.
+Then, as a logged in user in another window, edit an existing post (make a small change).
+Refresh the view in your private window.
+If the change is there, then everything's working!

+= Does every WordPress plugin and theme work with Varnish? =

+No. Some of them have behavior that causes Varnish not to cache.
+While debugging that is outside the scope of this plugin, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Is Varnish Working?) that tries to detect most of the common issues and direct you to resolutions.

 = What version of Varnish is supported? =